SHINKO ELECTRIC INDUSTRIES CO., LTD.

 The Financial Stability Board (FSB) has established the Task Force on Climate-related Financial Disclosures (TCFD) to reduce the risk of instability related to climate change in financial markets.
 Responding to the TCFD recommendations in 2017, the Shinko Group has committed to making disclosures in line with the recommendations, and as SHINKO ELECTRIC INDUSTRIES CO., LTD., we expressed our support for the TCFD recommendations in May 2022.

-The Shinko Group actively discloses information on climate change to investors and other stakeholders.
+The Shinko Group actively discloses information on climate change to various stakeholders.

 Our overseas manufacturing subsidiaries are also working to reduce their environmental impact, including climate change, under their own sustainability promotion systems.